 Check with your department on this requirement.
 This format depends largely on your particular field or topic.

-For example, footnotes can appear either on the page where the annotation occurs, the end of each chapter, or the end of the thesis.
+For example, you may opt to have footnotes appear on the page where the annotation occurs, the end of each chapter, or solely in the traditional reference/bibliography section(s).
 Be sure to follow the conventions of your department or discipline.

 - If you are ordering a bound copy for your department or research committee, check with your department about whether it prefers to bind the abstract with the rest of the text.